dariahervieux/dariahervieux.github.io/_posts/2020-03-02-right-place-error-handling.md

 }
 ```

-It is worth mentionning that [`EntityNotFoundException`](https://docs.jboss.org/hibernate/jpa/2.2/api/javax/persistence/EntityNotFoundException.html) and [`QueryTimeoutException`](https://docs.jboss.org/hibernate/jpa/2.2/api/javax/persistence/QueryTimeoutException.html) are runtime exceptions and they would be propagated up to web service and, if not caught, would cause Internal Server Error (HTTP code 500) returned to the front application.
+It is worth mentioning that [`EntityNotFoundException`](https://docs.jboss.org/hibernate/jpa/2.2/api/javax/persistence/EntityNotFoundException.html) and [`QueryTimeoutException`](https://docs.jboss.org/hibernate/jpa/2.2/api/javax/persistence/QueryTimeoutException.html) are runtime exceptions and they would be propagated up to web service and, if not caught, would cause Internal Server Error (HTTP code 500) returned to the front application.
 That default behavior doesn't suite me, because :

 * I'd like my web service to return Not Found error (HTTP code 404) in case the requested book doesn't exist.
 * I want Service Unavailable code (HTTP code 503) if the data base is not responding.

-To acheave this I prefer to catch persistance provider exceptions at persistance layer and transform them in business exception.This ways I decouple persistance layer from the rest of the application and define a clear interface.
+To achieve this I prefer to catch persistence provider exceptions at persistence layer and transform them in business exception.This ways I decouple persistence layer from the rest of the application and define a clear interface.
 So I introduce two business exceptions `BookNotFoundException` and `StorageNotAvailableException`.

 ```java
 public interface BookStorage {